wazuh/wazuh-documentation/source/user-manual/reference/daemons/wazuh-execd.rst

 ..
 Copyright (C) 2022 Wazuh, Inc.

 .. meta::
-  :description: Learn how the wazuh-execd program runs active responses by initiating the configured scripts.
+  :description: Learn how the wazuh-execd program runs active responses by initiating the configured scripts in this section of the documentation.

 .. _wazuh-execd: